Decision-stage comparison

 Best fit

-Custom complexity without enough operational value to justify owning the system.
+Owning complexity that does not create enough operational or strategic value to justify a custom system.

 What usually decides it

-How standard the workflow is, and how much process change the business can tolerate.
+How standard the work is, and how much process change the business can tolerate.

 Where teams get this wrong